NevenaM12/Realtime-communication-protocol-benchmark/README.md

 1. The load generator validates its command-line options.
 2. It creates `results/<runId>/` and writes `config.json`.
 3. It checks `/health` to ensure that the server is ready.
+4. It estimates the client/server clock offset through `/time`.
-4. It creates the requested clients and waits for all of them to connect.
+5. It creates the requested clients and waits for all of them to connect.
-5. It applies the warm-up delay.
+6. It applies the warm-up delay.
-6. It calls `/control/start` with the shared workload configuration.
+7. It calls `/control/start` with the shared workload configuration.
-7. The server generates one common message stream for all connected clients.
+8. The server generates one common message stream for all connected clients.
-8. The load generator counts received deliveries and client errors.
+9. The load generator collects latency, throughput, delivery, loss, setup-time, and byte metrics.
-9. It calls `/control/stop`, cancels the clients, and disposes their connections.
+10. It calls `/control/stop`, allows a cooldown period for queued deliveries, and then stops the clients.
+11. It writes per-client and aggregate result files.

 ## Current measurements